thephez/backup-readme/platform/markdown/tutorial-connecting-to-testnet.md

 }
 [/block]
 # Connect Directly to DAPI (Optional)

-[block:callout]
-{
-  "type": "warning",
-  "title": "Advanced Topic",
+> 🚧 Advanced Topic
+>
-  "body": "Normally, the Dash SDK, dapi-client, or another library should be used to interact with DAPI.
-This may be helpful for debugging in some cases, but generally is not required."
+> Normally, the Dash SDK, dapi-client, or another library should be used to interact with DAPI.
+This may be helpful for debugging in some cases, but generally is not required.
-}
-[/block]

 The example below demonstrates retrieving the hash of the best block hash directly from a DAPI node via command line and several languages:
 [block:code]
 {